doriansky/LinearAlgebra/README.md

 ```

-## 14. Reduced row echelon form
+## 11. Reduced row echelon form
-##### Compute the reduced row echelon form of the matrix: all pivots are 1 and they are the only entries in their columns (columns of identity
+##### Compute the reduced row echelon form of the matrix: all pivots are 1 and they are the only entries in their columns (columns of identity).
+If the matrix is MxN and has R non-zero pivots (the rank) the last M-R rows in the row-reduced-echelon matrix will be zeros.
+#####
 ```cpp
     const auto matrix = Matrix<double>(data, 3, 3);